PREAMBLE / LWV POSITION

 CONCLUSION

 Basin Oil & Gas [trade journal], July 2008) Drilling Contractor, May/June 2011.
 Instead of water, Calgary-based GasFrac uses liquefied propane gas (LPG), which is actually a thick gel.
 The gel purportedly turns to vapor underground…returns to the surface with the gas…and can then be collected and possibly reused.
 The company also claims that the gel does not carry drilling chemicals back to the surface, a problem with traditional fracking.
 Houston-based Baker Hughes is using a "foam," called VaporFrac, to reduce water use, purportedly by 95 percent.
-(Basin Oil & Gas [trade journal], July 2008)
+(Basin Oil & Gas [trade journal], July 2008) There is no question that we need the energy of this natural gas resource.
+The cost-benefit of its production may be debatable.

 The population of Texas has grown immensely with no signs of lessening.
 Our growing population must have water for its survival.
 Water is a finite resource that does not increase with population.
 More people consume more food, and food production demands more water.
 Our recent drought—and knowledge that there will always be droughts—warns us that a continued supply of natural water cannot be taken for granted.